 - all math, science, and engineering courses, and

 - all courses, if any, taken in the major subject.
 (The college will use the University's current grade-repeat policy or grade-exclusion policy in determining the three-GPA calculations.)

-11. Satisfactory Academic Standing: An engineering student is in satisfactory academic standing if the student is not on University probation and at the same time meets the GPA requirements of his/her major program.
+11. Satisfactory Academic Standing: A College of Engineering student is in satisfactory academic standing if the student is not on University probation and at the same time meets the GPA requirements of his/her major program.
 (See the major department section of the catalog for the requirement.)

 In addition to fees applicable to the entire University, each engineering course carries a "designated tuition" charge (authorized by the Board of Regents per statute 54.0513) detailed under Description of Tuition and Fees .

 A number of the undergraduate programs in the college of engineering offer students in other disciplines the opportunity to earn a minor.
 In most cases the a student has to complete 18 hours of course work as designated by the program to earn a minor.
 In many cases some of the courses in the minor may be used as an elective in the program the student is majoring in.
 The following departments in the college of engineering offer minors: Mechanical and Aerospace Engineering Department offers minors in Aerospace Engineering and Mechanical Engineering .
 Computer Science and Engineering Department offers a minor in Computer Science .
 Electrical Engineering Department offers a minor Electrical Engineering .
 Industrial and Manufacturing Systems Engineering Department offers a minor in Industrial Engineering .
 Materials Science and Engineering Department offers a minor in Materials Science and Engineering .
 The College of Engineering offers a minor in Nuclear Engineering and a minor in Sustainable Engineering, as detailed in the following section